bablokb/circuitpython-esp32at/doc/dev_guide.md

     ...
     atexit.register(reset_uart)

-Another workaround is a hard reset of the co-processor.
-A third option is to call `wifi.init()` two times.
-The first time with the default initial baudrate, and if the call fails, a second time with the target baudrate.
-For this to work, you should leave `reset` at its default value of `RESET_ON_FAILURE`.
-See the method `init()` in One workaround is a hard reset of the co-processor.
+One workaround is a hard reset of the co-processor.
 A second option is to call `wifi.init()` two times.
 The first time with the default initial baudrate, and if the call fails, a second time with the target